 - Set the drill bit to position and drill

 - Use the right drill bits for the job.
 For different materials, different drill bits are needed.
+There is a huge difference between low-quality and high-quality drill bits.

 - Place a sacrificial piece of wood under the workpiece – the holes will be cleaner with sharper edges.